fabricio-p/dev.to-posts/Understanding WebAssembly better by learning WebAssembly-Text.md

 		i32.add)
 	(export "helloWorld" (func $hello_world)))
 ```
 Okay, you might be saying "What the hell is this?
-I thought this is a 'Hello, world!' example".
+I thought this is a 'Hello, world!' example!".
 Well, the point is that WASM wasn't created to print strings and interact with APIs,
-the reason of its creation was to help JavaScript handle heavy computations
+its purpose is to help JavaScript handle heavy computations
-by providing an interface to fast low level instructions.
+by providing an interface to fast, low level instructions.
 ### But what does the code do?
  - `func` declares a function
  - `$hello_world` is a compile time name/label we give the function (we'll see that later)